Updated August 14, 2026

 However, heatmaps may tell a different story: customers get confused by unclear pricing.
 This revelation can help you get to the root of the problem instead of throwing money and time at the wrong thing.

-While it would be nice if ROI only went up, that’s often not how it works.
 “It’s vital to remember that ROI isn’t static but changes with trends, seasons, and events,” Nedashkovskaya explains.
 “Looking at raw numbers without context can be misleading.”

 During the holidays, you might pour more resources into ads.
 That can make it seem like ROI is lower, even if revenue has actually increased.
 Nedashkovskaya adds, “Seasonal dips aren’t always bad either: Lower conversions might come with more email signups, leading to future sales.”